jeromevde/MDNotes/README.md

 # Todo

-- list notes correctly
-- handle image shown nicely in wysiwyg
+- handle image shown
-- nicer speedier wysiwyg

 - user authentication instead of app token

-- reverse index builder and partial builder on push
+- reverse index builder and partial builder on push then the lookup feature
-- lookup feature